-The other dishes we used to eat there were all a delicious blur after those refreshing spring rolls and it wasn’t until we made a trip to Cabramatta in Sydney’s south west that another Vietnamese dish became embedded in my mind’s food encyclopedia: phở.
-Especially the beef version, phở bò.
+The other dishes we used to eat there were all a delicious blur after those refreshing spring rolls and it wasn’t until we made a trip to Cabramatta a year or two later in Sydney’s south west that another Vietnamese dish became embedded in my mind’s food encyclopedia: pho.
+Especially the beef version, pho bo (phở bò).

-Taking some cues from French slow-cooked stews, thịt bò kho adds those ever-present Asian mirepoix staples of onions, garlic and ginger, as well as lemongrass and the curious addition of curry powder – which could have been borrowed from French cooking.
+Taking some cues from French slow-cooked stews, thit bo kho has those ever-present Asian mirepoix staples of onions, garlic and ginger, as well as lemongrass and the curious addition of curry powder – which could also have been borrowed from French cooking or perhaps even came from the Indian-influenced Cambodian cuisine.
+(The region south of Saigon of course was once part of the Khmer Empire and before that the Indian influenced Funan Kingdom.
+It wasn’t called IndoChina for nothing.)
 Fish sauce and tomato paste fill out the flavours of the dish.
 However, there is one ingredient that really sets it apart from any slow-cooked stews: annatto seeds.

 Sometimes known as achiote, these seeds are used as food colouring in many parts of the world, such as Latin America and the Caribbean, and also in Asia.
 While mainly used as colouring it has a peppery flavour that definitely adds to the dish’s intensity as well as its rich good looks.

-When the dish arrived, I forget about my fascination with phở for fifteen minutes.
+When the dish arrived, I forgot about my fascination with pho for fifteen minutes.
 On our 2010 grand tour we tucked into many of these kinds of slow-cooked dishes that often define a region’s cuisine.
-For me, this dish is as rich as the best bœuf bourguignon, with the complexity of rabo de toro, and the slow braised flavours of tomato bredie.
-Yet it’s distinctly Asian.
+For me, this dish is as rich as the best bœuf bourguignon, with the complexity of rabo de toro, and the slow braised flavours of tomato bredie, yet it’s distinctly Asian.
 And for slow-cooked dishes, it’s up there with the best in the world.

-After nearly 25 years since first sampling gỏi cuốn, to travel to Vietnam and be knocked off my feet by another unexpected Vietnamese dish reminds me of how, despite how much travelling and eating I’ve done, there are still so many edible pleasures out there to be revealed.
+After nearly 25 years since first sampling gỏi cuốn, to travel to Vietnam and be knocked off my feet by another unexpected Vietnamese dish reminded me that despite all the travelling and eating I’ve done, there are still so many edible pleasures out there to be revealed.